-In an effort to make entry into the program more streamlined and user friendly for wood flooring manufacturers that practice responsible forestry.
+In an effort to make entry into the program more streamlined and user friendly for wood flooring manufacturers that practice responsible forestry, the NWFA enhanced its certification process for its Responsible Procurement Program.

 ST. LOUIS, Missouri (October 12, 2011) – In an effort to make entry into the program more streamlined and user friendly for wood flooring manufacturers that practice responsible forestry, the National Wood Flooring Association has revised its Responsible Procurement Program certification process, adding the support of consultant Jason Grant, who guided the development of the program.
 The procedures for getting through the audit process the first time is complex, and this support will help members successfully launch the process.